cthoyt/cthoyt.github.io/_posts/2021-01-23-updating-the-wikidata-integrator.md

 identifier that spits back an instance of the `Publication` class.
 It also has to have an `id_type` argument where the default value matches to the key you used in the sources.
 This actually isn't used anywhere, but must be there because of the interface that consumes it.
 This function can live towards the bottom of the Python file and isn't inside a class.
-It's best to put it next to the bioRxiv, arXiv, and crossref ones.
+It's best to put it next to the bioRxiv, arXiv, and Crossref ones.

 Most of the way you get data from your source is up to you.
 Most sources have some kind of endpoint that can be queried and returns JSON - note that Wikidata Integrator has a consistent USER AGENT that tells services what kind of code is querying it.
-This is important if you're hitting an API with many queries so they sysadmins can see what's going on.
+This is important if you're hitting an API with many queries so sysadmins can see what's going on.

 The Publication class is pretty self-explanatory except for a few parts.

 1. The `authors` keyword arguments takes a list of dictionaries whose keys are `full_name` and `orcid`.
-You can omit `orcid` or pass `None`. bioRxiv isn't currently providing author information like ORCID identifiers in its API so it did not show up in this example, but you can see in the other parts of the code for PMC and PubMed how this works.
+You can omit `orcid` or pass `None`. bioRxiv isn't currently providing author information like ORCID identifiers in its API, so it did not show up in this example, but you can see in the other parts of the code for PMC and PubMed how this works.
 2. Make sure that the keys in the `ids` keyword argument correspond to keys in `ID_TYPES`.
 If your document has more